-All Meccalte controllers are configured through the BoardPrg4 PC Software; the connection to the PC is only possible via USB serial port; by connecting the device's USB port to the PC, the device then automatically turns on and allows configuration without the need for a power supply.
+BoardPrg4 is used for all the Mecc Alte controllers; the connection to the PC is only possible via USB serial port; by connecting the USB port to the PC, the device automatically turns on and it is therefore possible to modify the parameters without other supply sources.
 For the use of the program, refer to the document [2].